AbeTavarez/Learn_vim_fast/README.md

 ![vim editor on insert mode](https://res.cloudinary.com/abetavarez/image/upload/v1607655497/Screen_Shot_2020-12-10_at_9.58.07_PM_ecj3wa.png)

-When you're done typing, press the "escape" key on your keyboard to exit "INSERT MODE" , then type `:w` and press enter to "write" or "save" the file.
+When you're done typing, press the "escape" key on your keyboard to exit "INSERT MODE", then type `:w` and press enter to "write" or "save" the file.
 Finally, type `:q` and press enter to exist vim.

 Another way to write and quit vim in a single command is `:wq` .